More about: 31 Best Things To Do in Amsterdam

 23. Fulfill the Dutch dream Keukenhof Gardens

 More than 7 million flowers are planted in the Keukenhof Gardens each year, which is a spectacular field of tulips, hyacinths, daffodils, orchids, roses, carnations, lilies, irises, lilies and many other flowers.
-A spectacle for the sight and smell that I recommend you not to miss on an organized tour to Keukenhof Gardens.
+A spectacle for the sight and smell that I recommend you to book an organized tour to Keukenhof Gardens.

 24. Get to know the Jewish Quarter